angulardart/angular/doc/dart2js_style_guide.md

 ## Keep `toString` terse if `assertionsEnabled` is `false`

-Developer prefer to see explained, actionable, and comprehensive error and `toString()` messaging when developing an application.
+Developers prefer to see explained, actionable, and comprehensive error and `toString()` messaging when developing an application.
 Nothing is worse than getting an exception that says `"change detection failed"`.